 Post conclusion of the site visit & interviews, and review of documents received from the Company, a concise back-to-office key findings report focusing on principal findings and identified risks, impacts, and opportunities was prepared.
-This summary of major observations during the site visit were discussed with ERMPL on 29 December 2022 over a video call and a key findings report in form of a slide deck was shared with them on 31 December 2022.
+This report was discussed with ERMPL on 29 December 2022 over a video call and shared with them on 31 December 2022.